Our Studio

 All: Basic pas de bourrées, single pirouettes en dehors and en dedans, developes devant and 2nd in the centre.
 Allergo: glissades de côté, basic assemblés, sissonnes fermé, jeté ordinaire, temps levé in 1st arabesque, grand jetés.

-Male: single tour en l’àir.
+Male Syllabus: single tour en l’àir.

-Pointe: Courus sur place, relevés 5th and echappé relevés at the barre and in the centre.
+Female Syllabus Pointe Work: Courus sur place, relevés 5th and echappé relevés at the barre and in the centre.

 RAD Intermediate

-Assessment: Group or private assessment required for new students.
+Assessment: Group assessment required for new students.

 Course Description: